docQodly/docs/docs/studio/pageLoaders/events.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="55%">
-        Components within a web form can be configured to trigger dialog-related events.
+        Components within a Page can be configured to trigger dialog-related events.
 By choosing the <code>Add a dialog action</code> in a component's event configuration, you can define the following:
     </Column.Item>
     <Column.Item width="40%">
         <img src={require('./img/dialogAction1.png').default} style={{borderRadius: '6px'}} />